soumyadiptapete/Captstone-AzureML-MLEngineer-Nanodegree/README.md

 ## Project Improvements
 Exploratory data analysis to check for features which are having some correlations with the predicted variable using chi square tests will help in choosing important features.
 Increasing the timeout of AutoML might help in exploring a wider range of models.
-For Hyperdriv, increasing the number of iterations could increase the model performance because it can be seen in th escreenshots that the highest accuracy was observed of iterations=50.
+For Hyperdrive, increasing the number of iterations could increase the model performance because it can be seen in th escreenshots that the highest accuracy was observed of iterations=50.
 The effect of C on accuracy is not very evident from the results bu the range of C can be increased nevertheelsess from 0 to 1 to check performance.
 Also,  techniques like Bayesian parameter sampling which take into account the previous explored hyperparameters to reduce wasteful search can improve the hyperparameter optimization.
 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.